Seine River Valley E-Bike & Boat

 Overview

-This electric bike and boat tour follows the Seine River as it meanders picturesquely in wide loops through the Ile de France and Normandy, connecting Paris with the sea.
-It is a region that has experienced a turbulent past, from the invasions of the fierce Vikings right through to more recent times with the battle scars of WWII still apparent.
+This electric bike and boat tour follows the Seine River as it meanders in picturesque in wide loops through the Ile de France and Normandy, connecting Paris with the sea.
+It is a region that has experienced a turbulent past, from the invasions by the fierce Vikings to more recent times, with the battle scars of WWII still apparent.

-Today, Normandy is an idyllic, peaceful place, laced with farmland, and dotted with orchards and half-timbered villages, its ancient history found in the romantic ruins and magnificent châteaux.
+Today, Normandy is an idyllic, peaceful place, laced with farmland, and dotted with orchards and half-timbered villages.
+Its ancient history is found in the romantic ruins and magnificent châteaux.
 Painters and poets were inspired here.
 You will be too.

 Highlights